Didactic method: Didactic teaching

 Didactic method provides students with the required theoretical knowledge.
 It is an effective method used to teach students who are unable to organize their work and depend on the teachers for instructions.
 It is also used to teach basic skills of reading and writing.
 The teacher or the literate is the source of knowledge and the knowledge is transmitted to the students through didactic method.

 Limitations

 Though the didactic method has been given importance in several schools, it does not satisfy the needs and interests of all students.
 It can be tedious for students to listen to the possible lectures.
 There is minimum interaction between the students and the teachers.
 Learning which also involves motivating the students to develop an interest towards the subject may not be satisfied through this teaching method.
-It may be a monologue process and experience of the students may not have a significant role in learning.
+It may be a monologue process and the experience of the students may not have a significant role in learning.